 Stir in the grated ginger.
 Remove from the heat and cover the saucepan.
 Allow to sit for 1 hour.

 Strain through a fine chinois or cheesecloth.
 While straining the ginger, use a spoon or ladle to firmly press down on the ginger to extract more flavor.
-The appearance will be cloudy, but don’t worry as this is natural.
+The appearance will be cloudy, but this is natural.

 Add the lime juice and brown sugar, and let cool.

 Funnel into a glass bottle.
 Cap tightly and store in the refrigerator.
 This ginger beer keeps for two weeks.